gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 </distributionManagement>
 ```

-Now copy the snippet in the `pom.xml` file for your project, just after the `dependencies` section.
-Easy!

 Another step you need to do before you can deploy the dependency to Artifactory is to configure authentication data.
 It is a simple task, but Maven requires it to stay in a file called `settings.xml` that has to be in the `.m2` subfolder in the user's homedir.

 Since you want to use GitLab Runner to automatically deploy the application, you should create the file in the project home
-and set a command line parameter in `.gitlab-ci.yml` to use the custom location instead of the default one.
+and set a command line parameter in `.gitlab-ci.yml` to use the custom location instead of the default one:

-For this scope, create a folder called `.m2` in the root of the repo.
-You must create a file named `settings.xml` there, and copy the following text into it.
+1. create a folder called `.m2` in the root of the repo
+2. create a file called `settings.xml` in the `.m2` folder
+3. copy the following content into `settings.xml`

 ```xml
 <settings xsi:schemaLocation="http://maven.apache.org/SETTINGS/1.1.0 http://maven.apache.org/xsd/settings-1.1.0.xsd"